robbel/libcrlext/README.md

 ### How do I get set up? ###

-* Note: in addition to the libcrl requirements, [libdai](http://git.tuebingen.mpg.de/libdai.git) is another prerequisite
+* Note: in addition to the libcrl requirements, [libdai](http://git.tuebingen.mpg.de/libdai.git) and lpsolve (5.5) are required to support the ALP solver.
 * todo...

 ### Contribution guidelines ###